midory13/disulfide-analysis/README.md

 ### Step 7:electrostatics calculations
 ***Caution***: prior to starting the script, make sure you downloaded the required script, and then change the paths in the step7-1 to those that are correct for your computer!

-The script takes the output from step XXX for the list of PDBs.
+The script takes the output from step 1 for the list of PDBs.
 The name of this file (default: results.txt)  can be specified under `input_file_name` variable.
-Under variables `path_db` you can specify the folder containing the analysed PDB structures and with `path_out` specify the output folder
+Under variables `path_db` you can specify the folder containing the analysed PDB structures and with `path_out` specify the output folder.

+Be aware, that for large number of proteins, this script would take a long time to process the calculations.
+Also known issue with VMD and MutComp script: Mutcomp creates images of the calculated electrostatics: the images are done within the GUI of VMD as "screenshots".
+That means, if at some point you open a window above the working area of the VMD GUI, the screenshot will probaly contain this extra window.

 :star: If you use this script, please do not forget to cite us: